-Selecting Export a virtual machine disk image to Virtual Machine Manager allows you to utilize a previously created virtual machine image with very flexible and powerful virtual machine management tools provided on the host.
+Selecting Export to VMM allows you to utilize a previously created virtual machine image with very flexible and powerful virtual machine management tools provided on the host.
 Once the image has been exported, the graphical VMM tools can boot and manipulate the image completely independently of Architect.
 See the virt-manager(1) man page for more information.